Hiring Local Talent and Extras: Casting Across Cultures

 Practical coordination for international productions

-• Wardrobe fittings typically happen 1-2 days before shooting
+- Wardrobe fittings mostly happen 1-2 days before shooting

-• Call times must account for American labor law requirements
+- Call times must account for American labor law needs

-• On-set protocols include specific meal and break schedules
+- On-set protocols have specific meal and break schedules

-• Backup casting is essential for crowd scenes and outdoor shoots
+- Backup casting is key for crowd scenes and outdoor shoots

 Pre-Production Coordination

 Schedule wardrobe fittings, makeup tests, and rehearsals well in advance.
-New York talent agencies prefer confirmed schedules rather than tentative bookings.
-The [location management services](/services/pre-production/location-management/) coordinate these logistics as part of comprehensive shoot planning.
+New York talent agencies prefer confirmed schedules over tentative bookings.
+Our [location management services](/services/pre-production/location-management/) set up these logistics as part of full shoot planning.

 Scheduling Flexibility

-American labor laws limit consecutive working days and mandate rest periods.
-Plan shooting schedules that accommodate these requirements rather than fighting them.
-Experienced [line producers](/services/film-crew/support-roles/line-producer/) build these constraints into initial scheduling.
+American labor laws cap consecutive working days and require rest periods.
+Plan shooting schedules that work with these rules rather than against them.
+Skilled [line producers](/services/film-crew/support-roles/line-producer/) build these limits into the first schedule.

 Weather Contingencies

-Outdoor scenes need backup talent for weather delays.
-Rain dates require re-confirming talent availability, which isn't always guaranteed.
-Build contingency budgets for additional casting if weather forces schedule changes.
+Outdoor scenes need backup talent in case of weather delays.
+Rain dates mean you must reconfirm talent availability, which is not always there.
+Build backup budgets for extra casting in case weather forces schedule changes.

 Common Questions